opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/api/v2/ApiTranslationDesing.md

-# GraphQL Schema Dialect Design
+# Schema Design Notes

+## GraphQL Schema Translation

 We will use a `csv` file to maintain the GTFS and Transmodel dialects for the main GraphQL API.
  - A CSV file is easy to maintain